Fleet Week FAQ

 WILL FLEET WEEK EVENTS TAKE PLACE RAIN OR SHINE?

 Festival events and ship visitation will take place rain or shine except in severe conditions.
 The safety of attendees and participants is paramount.
 To ensure the safety of pilots and crews, inclement weather may delay or cancel flyover activities.
-Get up-to-date information by downloading the Maryland Fleet Week APP.
+Get up-to-date information by downloading the Maryland Fleet Week APP (available in February 2024).

 IS PUBLIC TRANSPORTATION AVAILABLE AROUND BALTIMORE?

 Yes, MTA buses, Light Rail Link, and Metro Subway Link are available.
 For schedules, visit the website WWW.MTA.MARYLAND.GOV.

 The Charm City Circulator buses operate in Baltimore as well.
 For schedules, visit HTTPS://TRANSPORTATION.BALTIMORECITY.GOV/CHARM-CITY-CIRCULATOR.

 To enjoy travel around the Inner Harbor by water, the Baltimore Water Taxi operates a regular schedule from the Inner Harbor, Fells Point, Canton Waterfront Park, and other stops.
 For info, visit WWW.BALTIMOREWATERTAXI.COM.

 WHAT OTHER SIGHTS AND ATTRACTIONS CAN I EXPERIENCE WHILE I'M IN BALTIMORE?